avymantech/Masternode/README.md

 3. Send 10,000 LOBS to the wallet address you generated

 a.
 Copy the address you generated in the last step EXACTLY.
-We CAN NOT help anyone who has sent their AEX to the wrong address.
+We CAN NOT help anyone who has sent their LOBS to the wrong address.

 b.
 You can verify it is the correct address when you paste it into the "Pay to:" field, the "Label" field should autopopulate to your Masternode's name.